What is Functional Skills Qualification? All You Need to Know

 When you independently construct a piece of written text in a purposeful context, that is considered writing.

-You can you technology like voice recognition if it helps you.
+You can use technology like voice recognition if it helps you.
 However, unlike the reading assessment, you cannot use a human scribe here.
 It violates the standard of independent writing.

 Speaking, Listening and Communicating refers to all types of non-written communication methods.
-This type of communication occur face-to-face or virtually over a phone call and/or video conference.
+This type of communication occurs face-to-face or virtually over a phone call and/or video conference.

 To ensure that the test does not create any barriers for people who have a speech or hearing impairment, each individual word of the component can be interpreted in its own way to make it more inclusive.
 Learners can be assessed for this component using British Sign Language or augmentative speech equipment.

 Since a Functional Skills programme is ‘fundamental’ in nature, it’s okay if the learner has no prior qualification or knowledge.
 It isn’t expected of them.

 Top Courses of this Category

 What is Functional Skills Maths?

 Mathematical concepts such as doing arithmetic without a calculator or visualising simple mathematical data etc, are the goal of Functional Skills Maths.
 Learning “Problem-solving” in this manner will help you to make effective decisions with numbers and perform numerical reasoning tasks within real-life situations.

 Depending on the assessment and your current level of qualification, you may be allowed to use a calculator.
 However, initially, on a basic level, you will learn to do fundamental calculations without a calculator.